OmniBazaar/OmniCoin2--UI/installer/windows/README.txt

             config.ini
             config_log.ini

-4. Open "setup.iss" in InnoSetup app and build the installer.
+4. Run build_installers.bat script as admin.
+You must have certificate and password to build installer.
-OR
-4. Add path to your Inno Setup installation to PATH environment variable and run ".\build_installers.bat" script.